blacklightpy/vaultofknowledge/Defining Terrorism.md

 - Class 10 Terrorism: Murder Relatives
 	- When someone kills people close to a person to achieve a goal.
 These are what we ordinarily refer to as terrorist attacks.
 	- People related to the government of a country can include either non-combatant military personnel or civilians.

-- Class 4 Terrorism: Collective Punishment
-	- When a teacher punishes the whole class because one person committed a mistake.
-	- I ranked this higher than other punishments because a teacher is not likely to resort to this without a high sense of anger and lack of a rational means to establish the intended order.

 Some of these punishments can be grouped, for example, making a student stand outside the class may also be physical punishment to an extent.